Laboratory 6

 }

-• But what type do we establish for the variable cam?
+• Which type should be assigned to the variable cam?
 OrthogonalCamera or PerspectiveCamera?

 Dynamic Polymorphism (1/2)

-OOP allows us to avoid this mess by introducing a third type in addition to OrthogonalCamera or PerspectiveCamera, as shown in this C++ code:
+OOP allows us to avoid this complexity by introducing a third type in addition to OrthogonalCamera or PerspectiveCamera, as shown in this C++ code:

 struct Camera { virtual void fire_ray(...) = 0; };